 Reboot Teacher Network

 These outstanding teachers offered feedback and shared their ideas as we developed the content for this guide.
-All are current or former teachers of the year for their state or county.
-We are very grateful for their insights.
+All are former teachers of the year for their state or county.
+We are very grateful for their insights

 - Susan Barry, 11-12th grade English/Language Arts, New Jersey